 Investing in gold is the best way to protect ourselves from many of these dangers.
 Today, I want to highlight 5 compelling reasons to invest in gold.

-In the UK, we’re a nation obsessed by property ownership and it’s easy to understand why.
-House prices have rocketed over the past decade in a market where investors have benefited from record low interest rates and easy money.
+In the UK, we’re a nation obsessed with property ownership and it’s easy to understand why.
+House prices have rocketed over the past decade in a market where investors have benefited from record low-interest rates and easy money.
 5% deposits and low mortgage APRs have granted buyers easy access to the market.
-A competitive mortgage market has thrived on offering interest only mortgages.
+A competitive mortgage market has thrived on offering interest-only mortgages.

 As prices have risen year on year, many house owners have remortgaged and pushed borrowing to its limits.
 But now we’re entering a period where all these dynamics are reversing at the same time.